Theodore Pitcairn: Early life and education

 Born in Philadelphia, Pennsylvania, on November 5, 1893, he was the fourth son and fifth child of John and Gertrude Pitcairn.The family moved from Philadelphia to their newly built home, Cairnwood, in Huntingdon Valley in 1895.
 Pitcairn spent his early school years in the Bryn Athyn parish schools of the General Church of the New Jerusalem, which follows the teachings of Emanuel Swedenborg.
 He received his high school diploma from the Academy of the New Church Boys College in 1913.
 After attending the University of Pennsylvania, Pitcairn made the decision to study at the Academy of the New Church Theological School.
 He graduated in June 1918 with a Bachelor of Theology degree.

 Early career

 Ordained into the priesthood of the General Church in 1917, Pitcairn worked with the church missions and taught theology to African students in South Africa and Lesotho (then known as Basutoland).
 He served as Pastor of the Durban Society in Natal, South Africa, and later as Assistant Pastor of the Bryn Athyn Church.
-During this time, he also served as Acting Pastor of the Circle at Seine-et-Marne, France.
+During this time, he also served as Acting Pastor for several circles in France, Seine-et-Marne, Thoury-Ferottes, and Les Pleignes.
 Pitcairn taught art history, history of education, and a course on the "Human Organic" at the Academy College.